Bankruptcy Exemptions Attorney in Portland, Oregon

 Household Goods and Bank Accounts

 Many individuals considering bankruptcy are curious if they can keep their cash on hand or money in a bank account.
-FoS Section 18.345(1)(o) protects $400 in cash for an individual filer.
+Oregon Law ORS Section 18.345(1)(o) protects $400 in cash for an individual filer.
 For a married couple filing a joint case, this increases to $800 in cash.
 Any stock or bond accounts that are not retirement-related, however, will not be protected.

-Furniture, household goods, and other furnishings amounting to $3,000 are protected by ORS Section 18.345(1)(f).
-For these items, the value is based on “used” garage sale type value, applicable for bankruptcy petitions filed by individuals and married couples.
+Furniture, household goods, and other furnishings valued up to $3,000 are protected by ORS Section 18.345(1)(f).
+For these items, the value is based on the replacement cost for such “used” property – think the cost at Goodwill or Salvation Army to buy replacement stuff.

 For individuals, up to $40,000 in home equity is protected under ORS Sections 18.395 and 18.402.
 This is increased to $50,000 for a joint bankruptcy filing, and the homestead exemption also protects equity in a manufactured home or camper that you reside in.
+The federal exemptions are similar but the more equity you own in a home, the less cash you can shield using federal exemptions.
 Additionally, under ORS Section 18.345(1)(d), the maximum equity allowed in an automobile is $3,000 for individuals and $6,000 for joint filers.

 Tools of Trade